guillemalomar/GeneticAlgorithm/README.md

 I have decided not to use an API for a few reasons.
 The dataset used by the algorithm is intern, there are no external outputs, so to have an internal API only to encapsulate the processing code wouldn't make much sense.
 It would complicate the application without any strong reason.

 I'm using MongoDB because the kind of data that I use fits really well (dictionaries) and with MongoDB Compass I can obtain some valuable information from resulting datasets.
+It would be interesting to, instead of simply storing and obtaining all individuals in every iteration, reading and writing individuals 1 by 1.
+This is not needed right now as the set fits in memory, but it could be a need if we want to use much bigger sets.

 ![alt text][logo4]